 BDD Pharma was entitled to a payment of \$198,625 in connection with execution of the BDD Pharma License Agreement.
 We may be required to pay BDD Pharma aggregate milestone payments \$750,000 for each product in connection with clinical trial and regulatory milestones, with different dose strengths of a product being considered the same product for purposes of milestone payments.
 We may be required to pay BDD Pharma low to mid-single digit royalties on aggregate net sales of products.
-We may also be required to pay BDD Pharma low to mid-single digit royalties on aggregate net sales of an on-royalty sublicensing consideration that we receive.
+We may also be required to pay BDD Pharma low to mid-single digit royalties on aggregate net receipts of products based on sales made by our sublicensees and non-royalty sublicensing consideration that we receive.